Laboratory animals: authorisations and enforcement

 The Project Authorisation Board can extend existing authorisations by up to one year to allow a project to be completed.
 A two-year extension can be granted in special circumstances if, for example, a project’s schedule is tied to bird migration.

 Requests to extend an existing authorisation must explain the reasons.
-Typical reasons why a project may not have progressed on schedule include maternity leaves, renovations in the facilities where animals are kept and difficulties with procuring laboratory animals.
+Typical reasons why a project may not have progressed on schedule include maternity leaves, renovations in the facilities where animals are kept and difficulties to get suitable animals.

 Operators who need a licence include, for example, universities and research centres that keep or use laboratory animals.
-Licensing is our way of making sure that the facilities, equipment and the way in which animals are looked after are in order.
+Licensing is our way of making sure that the facilities, equipment and animal care are in order.
 No animal experiments may take place until we have issued a licence.

 You need a licence if you

-- breed, sell or keep animals for scientific purposes or
+- breed, supply or keep animals for scientific purposes or

 If your operation involves genetically modified animals, you must also notify the Finnish Board for Gene Technology.

-You also need a licence to perform experiments on animals
+You also need an operator licence to perform experiments on animals

 - in the wild,